Code-Institute-Submissions/NbaQuiz/README.md

 (i) Try to shrink the browser window to verify the page responds to fit within a page (ii) Try to view the web page on different devices to verify it the web page can be viewed and presentable pm different devices.

-### Navbar
+### Home page

-1. (i) Try to highlight the icons on the emblem to verify to the user where the user wants to navigate to
+1. (i) Try to click on the start button to start the quiz as expected.

-1. (ii) Try to click on the icons to verify that when clicking on the icon changes to blue to show the icon has been clicked.
+1. (ii) Try to click on high score button to be navigated to high score page.

+### Quiz
+(i)The progression bar says the correct number of questions at all time.

+(ii) The progression bar fills in as questions are being answered.

-1. (iii) Try to click on an icon to verify that the navbar will take the user to the page requested.
+(iii)Try to click on an answer button to and the page will indicate if the answer is correct or incorrect.

-### Footer
-(i)The footer remains at the bottom of the page at all times

-(ii) Try to highlight over the social media icons at the bottom right of the page to verify that the icons are Responsive
+(iv) Try to click on the correct answer to see the score counter to increment.

-(iii)Try to click on the icons to be redirected to the pages the icons indicate to verify that the icons open a new tab instead of replacing the current page.
+(v) Try to click on the return to main menu button on the footer to return to the home page.

-### Project page
+### Last/End page
 (i) Try to shrink the browser to verify if the image does not overlap the text.

-(ii) Try to click on the link to verify the link will take to a new tab to display a project.

-### Contact form

-(I) Try to submit button with no text in the all fields to show the validation in the name field.
+(ii) Try to enter text in the text field.

-(ii) Try to click the submit button with only the name field with data to verify the email field has validation.

-(iii) Try to enter an invalid email then click the button to verify the form will let the user know that the field needs a @ to verify the email.
+(iii) Try to click the save score button to save the score into local storage.

-(iv) Try to leave the message box empty and click the button to verify a message is required for when clicking the submit button
+### High Scores page

+(I) Try to see the high score displayed and sorted correctly.

-(v) Try to have the form to have valid information and click the button to verify a modal will appear to show the user that the message has been sent
+(ii) Try to click the  return main menu button to return to home page.

-(vi) When closing the modal the page shall refresh.
-## Deployment
-This project is going to deploy on GitHub pages.
-How to be deployed on GitHub pages
-1. Click on the settings tab on GitHub
-1. Scroll down to the GitHub page section and click on source
-1. On the source dropdown select master branch to be deployed.

-### Clone or Download
-#### clone
-1. On GitHub there is a button clone and download button to get the dropdown
-1. Click on the open in desktop
-1. This allows the project to be viewed on the git server but outside the browser.
-#### download
-1. Following same steps click on download zip
-1. Extract files into any location
-1. Click on the index.html
-1. The project has been deployed locally.

 ## Credits

 ## Content
-The content of this project is made by personal information by Albert Sam The content/code of the modal was provided bootstrap and the script was provided by my mentor dick_Ve
+The content of this project is made by personal information by Albert Sam The content of this project can be found on NBA.com for all the information on where the questions come from.
 ## Media
 The asset images :
-The image on index page is from personal media
+The image on the main page is the NBA Logo found on google images.

-The images on the work timeline page all come from google images.
+The image on the Last.Html was found on Google images.
 ## Acknowledgments
-This site was inspired by the project UCD in the code institute program for the concept of using Bootstrap.
-This site was inspired by the Love_Running in the Code institute program.
+This site was inspired by a few youtube videos made by Web simple dev This site was inspired by youtube videos made by Awais Mirza.